Installation

 - Only the Redis Standalone deployment mode is supported.

-- Redis Cluster and Sentinel modes are not supported for the BSR.
+- Redis Cluster and Sentinel modes aren't supported for the BSR.

 To configure Redis, create a k8s secret containing the address: